 openQA package.
 So, all (remote) workers will start unneeded additional services.

-#2 Updated by mkittler about 1 year ago
+#2 Updated by mkittler over 1 year ago

 - Status changed from New to In Progress

 Yes, that dependency seems wrong in general as it only makes sense when the worker is configured to connect to the local web UI.
 Getting rid of it shouldn't matter because the worker will try to reconnect every 10 seconds anyways.

 #3 Updated by okurz over 1 year ago